dtkalla/Disease-Tracker/README.md

 - Data stored in CSV files
 - A production README

-## Technologies and libraries used:
-- This document uses the Data-Driven Documents (D3) JavaScript library to create choropleth maps
-- Webpack to bundle code from different files together
-- npm to manage different modules

 ## Implementation Timeline:
 - Thursday: find data sources and technologies to use